-The shop sells women’s activewear from sizes zero to 22.
-Skirt Sports has a new brick-and-mortar storefront on Pearl Street that’s totally worth a visit.
+The shop sells women’s activewear from sizes XS to 3X.
+Skirt Sports has a brick-and-mortar storefront on Pearl Street that’s totally worth a visit.
 While you can buy Skirt Sports online, this is currently the only place to shop in person.

 Budget and Discount